alters-mit/pincushion/README.md

 Sample triangles: 39μs

+## Known limitations

+- The native `pincushion` library must be compiled separately for each target platform (Windows, MacOS, Linux) and you have to compile on that platform (no cross-compilation like in Unity).
+- I haven't tried Pincushion in WebGL but it probably doesn't work.
+- To render a Pincushion mesh, the source mesh be readable (see Unity's documentation for mesh import options).
+- `PincushionSkinnedMeshRenderer` has a suboptimal step that is somewhat slow.[^4] There is a better, faster way to do things, but Pincushion was built for an older project that uses Unity 2020.
+If I ever upgrade that project, I'll upgrade Pincushion too.[^5]

 ***

 [^1]: We need to resample deformable meshes per-frame because the points need to move.

 [^2]: Pincushion samples the indices of the triangles exactly once on the CPU and then per-frame on the GPU samples points from the vertices at those indices.

-[^3]: You will need to do this for each platform you intend to develop on.
-Rust cannot cross-compile like Unity can.

-[^4]: Native libraries work like any other file in Unity.
+[^3]: Native libraries work like any other file in Unity.
 Stick it within `Assets/` or any subdirectory thereof and Unity will be able to find it.

+[^4]: It's `BakeMesh(mesh)`, which copies data into a new mesh.
+Conceptually, we should be able to reference mesh vertex data (which is on the GPU) in a compute buffer (which is also on the GPU).

+[^5]: Yes, I could use `#if` blocks to handle multiple Unity versions, but it ain't gonna happen until I need to.